-- 1. They enhanced the quality of their collegial relationships and relationships with students including improving their communication practices with students and colleagues.
+1. It enhanced the quality of their collegial relationships and relationships with students including improving their communication practices with students and colleagues.
 CLIP involvement helped them build closer bonds which enabled groups to communicate, learn from one another, and work together better.
 They gained greater respect for colleagues and the value of diverse feedback.
-They gained skills in engaging in more productive discussions about teaching and learning; establishing shared goals; making shared decisions with colleagues to enhance the quality of their instruction; increasing their awareness of group dynamics and challenges in small group situations; and improving communication with colleagues across disciplines and departments. - 2.
-They increased their knowledge and skills related to inquiry practices and evidence-based decision making regarding student learning and success.
-These gains included how to conduct focus groups and interviews; develop surveys and student assessments using rubrics; analyze qualitative and quantitative data; pilot test assessment processes; sharpen their focus in conducting a study; and develop evidence-based rationale statements for
+They gained skills in engaging in more productive discussions about teaching and learning; establishing shared goals; making shared decisions with colleagues to enhance the quality of their instruction;

-- decision-making.
+- increasing their awareness of group dynamics and challenges in small group situations; and improving communication with colleagues across disciplines and departments. - 2.
+It increased their knowledge and skills related to inquiry practices and evidence-based decision making regarding student learning and success.
+These gains included how to conduct focus groups and interviews; develop surveys, develop student assessments especially using rubrics; analyze qualitative and quantitative data; pilot test assessment processes; sharpen their focus in conducting a study; and develop evidence-based rationale statements for decision-making.
 They also developed a greater awareness of the importance of data in enhancing student learning and success. - 3.
-They diversified their strategies to influence student learning as a result of what they learned through their particular inquiry.
+It helped them diversify their strategies to influence student learning as a result of what they learned through their particular inquiry.
 Across the CLIPs, the learnings included a greater focus on personalized attention and encouragement of students, for example, through letter writing, student sharing, and ongoing student input and feedback.
-They expanded their knowledge and use of effective strategies for working with diverse students.
-These included creating a sense of belonging and community; developing a shared student culture; encouraging study groups and peer assistance; using more interactive instructional practices; and using rubrics as assessment tools to build shared student goals/expectations.
+They expanded their knowledge and use of effective instructional and support strategies for working with diverse students.
+These strategies included creating a sense of belonging and community; developing a shared student culture; encouraging study groups and peer assistance; using more interactive instructional practices; and using rubrics as assessment tools to build shared student goals/expectations.